Here is our list of the best virtual leadership activities, games & ideas.

 Here is a list of free personality tests to try.

-Copycat is a leadership activity that encourages recall, attention to detail, and the ability to listen to directions.
+Copycat is an online leadership activity that encourages recall, attention to detail, and the ability to listen to directions.
 In this game, match teammates into pairs.
 Then, invite one of each pair to a Zoom meeting where you will show them a simple picture.
 For example, a photo of a living room or an animal.
 Next, each pair must join their own Zoom meeting or breakout room.
 In this space, the player who saw the picture will describe the image to their partner, who will attempt to draw it.
 However, the describer can not use the names of the items, nor closely related words.
 For example, the describer cannot say dog, couch, or table.

 After around 5 to 10 minutes, invite all teammates to the main Zoom room.
 You can ask all pairs to show their drawings and describe their experiences.
 The duo who gets their copycat drawing closest to the original wins the game.

 Amazing leaders inspire others through their words and actions.
 Some leaders are famous, for example, presidents, coaches, or activists.
 Other motivational leaders might be a figure in a teammate’s life.

 One of the best virtual leadership development activities asks team members to think about the most influential leaders in their lives.
 In a group call, ask participants to discuss a leader who has inspired them and list why.
 Be sure to give each member time to talk about their chosen leader.